 IMPORTANT: Please read our How to Apply page for information on applying SJSU and the School of Music and Dance.

-On campus audition dates for admission to the School of Music and Dance in Fall 2023:
+On-campus audition dates for admission to the School of Music in Fall 2024:

 Other audition times may be made available on an individual basis.
-Contact the School of Music and Dance recruitment office at (408) 924-4673 or email@example.com.
+Contact the School of Music recruitment office at (408) 924-4673 or firstname.lastname@example.org

-IMPORTANT: Check your email often for communication from SJSU and the School of Music and Dance about scheduling your audition.
+IMPORTANT: Check your email often for communication from SJSU and the School of Music about scheduling your audition.

 NOTE: Ensemble placement auditions are spearate from entrance auditions and are held prior to the first day of classes in the fall semester.
 Exact dates and times will listed on the website under the appropriate ensemble.
 Please contact ensemble directors for more details.